nigilmohra/FFT_HW/Readme.md

 ./obj_dir/sim
 ```

 The design has a tolerance of up to 5 LSB.
-The maximum error observed was approximately 2.5–2.6 LSB.
+The maximum error observed was approximately 2.5–2.6 LSB across 100 test cases for both FFT and IFFT.

 |<img width="1920" height="1040" alt="image" src="https://github.com/user-attachments/assets/ed58bb76-5837-4b96-a5e5-e2b29689588b" />|
 |:------:|